 Mandatory Employee Benefits

 Old Age Security (OAS) is paid from general tax revenues and is not something that Canadian citizens contribute to directly.
-Income from OAS can start as early as age 65 or deferred to age 70.
+Income from OAS can start as early as age 65 or be deferred to age 70.
 To qualify for the maximum, you must have been a Canadian citizen for 40 years after your 18th birthday.
 To collect a minimum OAS payment, you must have been a Canadian citizen for 10 years after your 18th birthday.

 When designing your Canadian Retirement Savings Plan, great care needs to be taken in three areas: